Faithful Shepherds – Ezekiel 34

 What is the lesson in Ezekiel’s message for us today?

-Perhaps it is to do our best to take care of those around us, especially those in our care or who need a little extra time, help or guidance.
-As Jesus put it, to love others as we would love ourselves.
-Easy to say, but often hard to practice.
+Perhaps it is be a little more mindful to do our best to take care of those around us, especially those already in our care or who need a little extra time, help, or guidance.
+But also to watch after those we meet who might also need some love, direction, and support.

 Reflection